Jesse Taylor: World Series of Fighting

 A few weeks after his first successful Cage Warriors title defense, it was announced Taylor had signed an exclusive deal with the World Series of Fighting.
-Taylor will take part in the promotion's four-man middleweight tournament set to determine the first WSOF middleweight champion.
-Besides Taylor, the participants are Elvis Mutapčić, David Branch and Danillo Villefort.
+Taylor would take part in the promotion's four-man middleweight tournament set to determine the first WSOF middleweight champion.
+Besides Taylor, the participants were Elvis Mutapčić, David Branch and Danillo Villefort.

 Taylor was expected to fight Elvis Mutapčić in the opening round at WSOF 5.
 The New Jersey Athletic Commission cancelled the fight after seeing Mutapcic take an unknown and unapproved medication backstage before the fight.
 The fight was rescheduled for WSOF 7.
 Taylor won the fight via unanimous decision.

 In the Middleweight tournament final, Taylor faced David Branch at World Series of Fighting 10 on June 21, 2014.
 He lost the fight via D'arce choke submission in the first round.

 Battlegrounds

 Taylor fought in the BattleGrounds MMA in a Single Night 8-Man Tournament on October 3, 2014.
 He lost his quarterfinal fight against Trey Houston via submission in the first round.